0BananaBig0/from_gcc_to_cpp/docs/Git.md

 ##### Explanation

+1. Working directory:
-1. Working Directory: This is the directory where you work on your project.
-Typically, it serves as the root directory and often contains a `.git` directory, which primarily includes the config file, the staging area, branches, and the head.
-You can use the `exa` command to explore its tree structure.
+   - This is the directory where you work on your project.
+   - Typically, it serves as the root directory and often contains a `.git` directory, which primarily includes the config file, the staging area, branches, and the head.
+   - You can use the `exa` command to explore its tree structure.
+2. Stage:
-2. Stage: After executing the `git add TargetList` command, all changes to the files in `TargetList` are submitted to the staging area.
+   - After executing the `git add TargetList` command, all changes to the files in `TargetList` are submitted to the staging area.
+3. Current branch:
-3. Current Branch: This refers to the branch you are currently working on in your project.
+   - This refers to the branch you are currently working on in your project.
+4. HEAD:
-4. HEAD: It is a pointer that refers to the current commit in your local repository.
-It indicates where you are in the commit history.
-When you make new commits, HEAD moves forward to point to the latest commit.
+   - It is a pointer that refers to the current commit in your local repository.
+   - It indicates where you are in the commit history.
+   - When you make new commits, HEAD moves forward to point to the latest commit.
+5. master:
-5. master: It is typically the name of the main branch in your local repository.
-It represents the latest commit on that branch.
+   - It is typically the name of the main branch in your local repository.
+   - It represents the latest commit on that branch.
 When you switch to the master branch, HEAD points to master.
+6. origin/master:
-6. origin/master: It is a remote-tracking branch that represents the state of the master branch on the remote repository (usually named origin).
-It reflects the last known state of the master branch on the remote when you last fetched or pulled changes.
-It doesn't change unless you explicitly fetch or pull.
+   - It is a remote-tracking branch that represents the state of the master branch on the remote repository (usually named origin).
+   - It reflects the last known state of the master branch on the remote when you last fetched or pulled changes.
+   - It doesn't change unless you explicitly fetch or pull.
+7. origin/HEAD:
-7. origin/HEAD: It is a symbolic reference that points to the default branch of the origin remote repository, often pointing to origin/master.
-It helps Git determine which branch to track for new clones of the repository.
+   - It is a symbolic reference that points to the default branch of the origin remote repository, often pointing to origin/master.
+   - It helps Git determine which branch to track for new clones of the repository.

 ### Add Files to a Branch